-If a host reservation is configured in several DHCP servers, typically, all servers comprise the same set of parameters (i.e., IP addresses, hostname, boot fields, client classes and DHCP options).
+If a host reservation is configured in several DHCP servers, typically, all servers comprise the same set of parameters (i.e., IP addresses, hostname, client classes and DHCP options).
 By default, creating a new host reservation for several servers sends an identical copy of the host reservation to each.
-You may choose to specify a different set of boot fields, client classes or options for different servers by selecting Configure individual server vaues at the top of the form.
-In this case, you must specify the complete sets of boot fields, client classes and options for each DHCP server.
-Leaving them blank for some servers means that these servers receive no boot fields, classes or DHCP options with the reservation.
+You may choose to specify a different set of client classes or options for different servers by selecting Configure individual server vaues at the top of the form.
+In this case, you must specify the complete sets of client classes and options for each DHCP server.
+Leaving client classes or options blank for some servers means that these servers receive no classes or DHCP options with the reservation.